 Liverpool Population Growth

-Liverpool reached a population peak in 1931 at 846,000, but it has posted negative population growth in every decade since then, with the largest loss of 100,000 people between 1971 and 1981.
+Liverpool reached a population peak in 1931 at 846,000, but it has posted negative population growth in every decade since then, with the most substantial loss of 100,000 people between 1971 and 1981.
 It also had the 9th largest percentage loss of any UK unitary authority between 2001 and 2006.